 Events in Germany for Summer

 Germany comes alive in summer.
-There are festivals galore from the non-stop dancing of Fusion Festival, to Germany's CSD (aka Pride) events, to the multi-day fireworks of the Rhine in Flames.
+There are festivals galore from the non-stop dancing of Fusion Festival, CSD (aka Pride) events, to the multi-day fireworks of the Rhine in Flames.
 German summer is full of epic festivals.

 Average Temperatures in Germany for Summer